'Just stay home' - Thai PM urges compliance as virus cases hit record | Health

 'Just stay home' - Thai PM urges compliance as virus cases hit record

-Thailand's prime minister on Monday urged the public to stay home to help contain the country's biggest coronavirus outbreak yet and avoid a strict lockdown, as authorities confirmed a daily record 745 new infections.
+Thailand's prime minister on Monday urged the public to stay at home to help contain its biggest coronavirus outbreak and avoid a strict lockdown, as authorities confirmed a daily record of 745 new infections.

-The government has declared 28 provinces, including Bangkok, as high-risk zones and asked people to work from home and avoid gathering or travel beyond their provinces, as infection numbers climb in the wake of outbreak first detected last month at a seafood market near the capital.
+The government has declared 28 provinces, including Bangkok, as high-risk zones and asked people to work from home and avoid gathering or travelling beyond provincial borders, as infection numbers climb after an outbreak was detected last month at a seafood market near the capital.
 Prime Minister Prayuth Chan-ocha said the government was mindful of the potential economic damage from strong containment measures.

 "We don't want to lock down the entire country because we know what the problems are, therefore can you all lock down yourselves?" he told reporters.
-"This is up to everyone, if we don't want to get infected just stay home for 14 to 15 days, if you think like this then things will be safe, easier for screening," Prayuth added.
+"This is up to everyone," Prayuth said.
+"If we don't want to get infected, just stay home for 14 to 15 days.
+If you think like this then things will be safe, easier for screening."

-There was also one new death confirmed on Monday.
-Of the 745 cases included in the day's total, 541 had been reported on Sunday by provincial authorities.
-Thailand has recorded 8,439 coronavirus cases and 65 deaths overall, among the lowest numbers in Asia.

 - READ MORE ON: